-The District employs approximately 91 certificated staff, 10 Pupil Services, 6 administrators, 82 classified staff, a superintendent, chief business officer, and 7 supervisory/confidential employees.
-Using the interest-based approach, employee groups and the District have a positive working relationship.
+The District employs approximately 200 employees.
+Using the interest-based bargaining approach, employee groups and the District have a positive working relationship.

-The District student population is approximately 49% Hispanic, 48% Caucasian, and 3% other.
+The District student population is approximately 66% Hispanic/Latino, 31% Caucasian, and 3% other.
 Students have access to excellent core academic programs which are complimented by strong curricular and extra-curricular activities, including visual/performing arts, advanced placement courses, student leadership, and athletics.